bagder/uncurled/security/will-appear.md

 public.
 This is not saying that you cannot have processes and develop code to be more secure than others.
 You can and you should.

+We judge projects based on how they handle their security problems, not by their existence.

+We *never* compare projects by counting published past security vulnerabilities.
+It does not work.
+A project having reported more issues might have had more scrutiny or just set the bar lower than the project with fewer.